rdiess/LAMP/lampArticle.md

 <div>

 <p>
 The LAMP stack is a set of open-source software used for creating websites and web applications.
-Lamp is named for its four original components — Linux, Apache, MySQL, and PHP — and, though evolving to include alternatives like Python and Perl, it has retained its open-source nature.
+Lamp is named for its four original components — Linux, Apache, MySQL, and PHP.
+Though evolving to include alternatives like Python and Perl, it has retained its open-source nature.
 LAMP's cost-effective and flexible approach to web infrastructure makes it the most popular solution stack for hosting websites and web apps.
 </p>

 <p>